dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   end
 end
 ```
+_listing 6.14: helper methods in the Dict class_

 `main_table` and `rehashing_table` are used as aliases of `@hash_tables[0]` and `@hash_tables[1]`. `key_index` is used to return the index representing the location of the bucket for the given key.
 It first calls `expand_if_needed`, which we'll explore in the next section about rehashing.
 Once the dictionary has been resized if needed, it computes the hash value using the `SipHash` module.
 The code for the siphash algorithm is available in [Appendix B][appendix-b].